immutables/immutables.github.io/immutable.md

   - `putBar(Map.Entry<? extends K, ? extends V>)`
   - `putAllBar(Map<? extends K, ? extends K>)`

-Since version 0.16 we no longer generate clear methods on builders, so `clearFoo()` or `clearBar()` would not be generated for collection and map attributes.
-To reset content of collection or map use `with` copy methods.
+Since version 0.16 we no longer generate `clear*` methods on builders, so `clearFoo()` or `clearBar()` would not be generated for collection and map attributes.
+To reset content of collection or map use [wither](#with-methods) methods on built instances.

 Someone may ask: why other kinds of containers is not supported in the same way, for example `java.lang.Iterable`, `java.util.Collection` or `java.util.NavigableSet`?
 That's because those other containers are either too-generic or too-specific for the purposes of immutable object modelling.
 The nice side of this is that any type is supported as attribute value, and while there's no any kind of magic support, other container types are still usable:

 ```java
 @GenerateImmutable